newtheatre/history-project/_content/docs/contributing.md

 #### Using the web interface (github.com)

 1. Find the file you want to edit.
-Shows are stored in the `_shows` folder, people in `_people` _e.t.c._ See the [editing documentation](/docs/editing/) for more information on actually making your edit.
+Shows are stored in the `_shows` folder, people in `_people` _etc._ See the [editing documentation](/docs/editing/) for more information on actually making your edit.
 The _Find file_ button is quite useful for this.
 2. Click the <i class="octicon octicon-pencil"></i> pencil in the top right to start an edit.

 #### Making edits locally on your computer